Unpacking the Global Change Assessment Model: what you need to know

 - Economists developing and analysing the economic consequences of different policy and technology scenarios

 - Researchers are studying the effects of global change on human and natural systems and proposing mitigation and adaptation strategies.

 By working together, the community ensures that the model represents the latest research and advances in the study of global change.
 It provides a tool for exploring consequences and responses to these changes, benefitting policymakers and society.

 GCAM is a market equilibrium model with a vast global scope.
 It specialises in analysing consequences and responses to global change.
 Key focus areas include interactions between the global economic, energy, agricultural, and technology systems.

 GCAM operates from 1990 to 2100 in five-year time steps.
 It has been utilised in the 4th and 5th IPCC Assessment reports.
 This comprehensive tool helps researchers examine long-term energy, agriculture, and climate systems dynamics.

-One of GCAM's strengths is being a freely available community model.
-This approach encourages collaboration, allowing researchers to access and contribute to the model's development.
-The broad accessibility of GCAM fosters transparent research and better-informed decisions.
+One of it’s strengths is being a freely available community model.
+This approach encourages collaboration, allowing researchers to access and contribute to the model’s development.
+The broad accessibility fosters transparent research and better-informed decisions.